Healthdirect Free Australian health advice you can count on.

 The most common symptom of encephalopathy is a change in mental state, with problems such as:

-Some people might also have:
+Some people may also become unconscious.

 What causes encephalopathy?

-There are many types of encephalopathy, including:
+There are many types of encephalopathy — here are some examples:

 When should I see my doctor?